What Does Metamorphosis Symbolise?

-But metamorphosis is something far more profound.
-It is the sacred act of dying while still alive, of dissolving everything we once were so that something entirely new can emerge.
 Across myth, nature, and human experience, metamorphosis is the heartbeat of transformation, a symbol of death not as an ending, but as a necessary threshold to rebirth.
 It is the butterfly’s surrender to darkness, the phoenix’s self-immolation, the shedding of the serpent’s skin, each a timeless reminder that to truly evolve, we must first let go of what no longer serves us.

-Metamorphosis Death Before Becoming
+Metamorphosis as a Symbol of Death Before Rebirth

 We often celebrate the butterfly, but we rarely speak about the caterpillar’s obliteration.
 Inside the cocoon, it does not sprout wings overnight.
 Instead, it dissolves, breaking itself down into a formless state before rebuilding anew.
 It is a small death, a necessary destruction.

 This is the first truth of metamorphosis: something must end for something else to begin.
+Death, in this sense, is not a conclusion.
+It is an invitation to transformation.

 The Human Metamorphosis